MossabDiae/Hour-Indicator/README.md

 # Hour indicator

 # Description (why)
 This solves the problem of not feeling the time when using computer, at the start of a new hour the screen colors will be inverted and go back to normal again (mimicking shock effect in cartoons and anime)
 # How to use
-        the command lines that can be used to lunch it .
+1. put the script `invert_color.sh` somewhere (I'm using /home/mossab/git/hour_indicator/invert_color.sh)
+1. set a new cron job to run it (I'm using user specific conf) :
+`crontab -u USERNAME -e`
+if this is your first time running crontab it'll ask for default text editor (went with nano) add the following :
+`0 * * * * bash SET_PATH_HERE/invert_color.sh`
+1. save CTRL-O , exit CTRL+X , Done.
 # Features
-        what has been implemented so far
+see Description.
-# Currently Doing
+# Currently working on
-        this where you keep track of where to start the next time you open it .

 # TODO
-        wish list
+- adding a transition to the effect would be nice
+- set seconds for which effect last from command line (for now you can edit sleep X in `invert_color.sh`)